thobe/social-network-workshop/README.rst

 Graph Database API and perform some simple traversals over that graph.

 For  resources  for  this  task,  please refer  to  the  `Javadoc  API documentation`_  for  the  Neo4j  Graph Database  Kernel.
-The documentation about  the `Neo4j  Traversal  Framework`_ on  the  `Neo4j wiki`_  also contains  some useful  information for  this task.
-The rest  of this section will give you an introduction to the core concepts of Neo4j.

 The  first interface   you   will   make   acquaintance   with   is   the   Neo4j GraphDatabaseService_.
 This  is the  main interface through  which you access the elements of the  Graph.
 The standard implementation of this interface  embeds_ a Neo4j  Graph database  in your  application.
 From